Khaleed/rania/README.md

 ## Tasks

-- [x] Implement parser by composing tokenize and expression
+- [x] Implement parser that creates tokens and an abstract syntax tree
 - [x] Make environment object that maps variables to their values
 - [ ] Implement evaluator that evaluates program given a syntax tree and environment object
 - [ ] Create REPL to run Rania programs